syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Customizing-PullableContent.md

 {% endhighlight %}

-The final output of the sample of SfPullToRefresh adapting collection view as its pullable content is as follows:
+The final output of the sample of SfPullToRefresh adapting CollectionView as its pullable content is as follows:

 <div style="text-align:center" markdown="1">
 ![](CustomizingPullableContent_images/CollectionView_Refresh_iOS.gif)